If you’ve ever seen a bodybuilder or fitness model and wondered “how are they so lean?”, 9 out of 10 times the answer is simple:

 Clenbuterol is a beta-2 adrenergic receptor agonist, meaning it binds to (and activates) beta-receptors.

-It is hands down one of the most powerful, effective fat-burning drugs of all time, even though it wasn’t originally intended to do so.
+It is hands down one of the most powerful, effective fat-burning drugs of all time, even though it wasn’t originally intended to do anything related to fat-loss at all.

 Why Do People Use Clenbuterol?